-Based on Tongva Land (Los Angeles).
-Online Services: Psychotherapy for California & Washington State.
+Based on Tongva Land (Los Angeles, CA) Online and Phone Psychotherapy for California & Washington State.
 Consultation for people everywhere.

 Licensed Professional Counselor in Culver City, CA

 I have primarily worked with all LGBTQIA+ adults, couples, relationships, families, and youth since 2017.
 I have attended LGBTQIA+ focused trainings, including for gender affirming care, gender identity and "DID", intimate partner violence, eating disorders, and more.
 While I am queer and nonbinary/trans, and this is my community, I am also clear that my personal experiences do not substitute for honoring each person's unique life and experience.

 Balance is a state of adjusting to what is, fluid and in motion.
 Life is all kinds of change and things we had no idea could happen or happens differently than we had expected.
 Navigating change, reorienting, feeling grounded and supported, are ways to adjust to chosen or involuntary changes.
 Who am I?
 Where am I?
 What do I want?
 What do I feel?
 How do I want to be responding to this?
 How can I be supported in this by myself and others?

 "Because you are alive, everything is possible" Thich Nhat Hanh- is a quote I had for my email signature for a long time.
 I think holding this sentiment with the framework of intersectionality is more of how I am oriented now as a person and therapist, but I don't have a short quote about that to use here yet.